learn-academy-2021-bravo/week-5-assessment-RaymondLi-1993/interview-questions.md

   Your answer: An ***object-relational mapping*** is a top layer that allows for interactions between serverside languages and the database itself.
 It's kind of a middleman that allows server and database to work together as fluently as possible.

   Researched answer:
-  Object-relational-mapping is the idea of being able to write queries like the one above, as well as much more complicated ones, using the object-oriented paradigm of your preferred programming language.
+  Object-relational-mapping is the idea of being able to write queries, as well as much more complicated ones, using the object-oriented paradigm of your preferred programming language.